The ability to reach an employee’s discretionary effort is a primary objective of any employee engagement strategy.

 Too often in formal feedback meetings, the focus is on how to address gaps in performance.
 A strengths-based culture seeks to align employees to tasks and projects based on their skillsets, helping to build their overall performance confidence.
 Ask your team who wants to take on aspects of work and as their self-belief grows, encourage them to take on different tasks that require similar competencies to widen their personal skillsets.

-The theme throughout these leadership behaviours is growth and respect.
+Ultimately, this is all about leaders demonstrating growth and respect.
 Engagement is a positive for any organisation, though it comes in many forms.
-Ultimately being transparent, encouraging respectful debate, providing personal learning and growth, while creating space for the results to be shown, are actions that will lead to a higher return on your significant labour investment.
+Ultimately being transparent, encouraging respectful debate, providing personal learning and growth, while creating space for the results to be shown, are actions that will lead to a higher levels of employee performance.